tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 -----------------
  Version History
 -----------------

+1.60:
+- NEW: Added a built-in atlas-making solution: Atlas Maker, making it possible to create atlases without leaving Unity.
+- NEW: Added a tool that makes creation of fonts easier: Font Maker.
+Works well with the Atlas Maker.
+- FIX: UIAtlasInspector will now always force the atlas texture to be of proper size whenever the material or texture packer import gets triggered.
+- FIX: Removed the work-around for Flash that disabled sound, seeing the bug has been since fixed.
+- FIX: Tweener has been renamed to NTweener to avoid name conflicts with HOTween.
+- FIX: An assortment of minor usability tweaks.

 1.50:
 - NEW: The UI is now timeScale-independent, letting you pause the game via Time.timeScale = 0.